15 Best Eco-Friendly Flooring Options for Your Home

 Clay tiles, particularly terracotta, are made from natural materials and require minimal processing.
 They offer a timeless aesthetic, and excellent durability, and contribute to indoor air quality by being free of harmful chemicals.

-Clay tiles are also fire-resistant and moisture-resistant, making them an excellent choice for kitchens, bathrooms, and outdoor spaces.
+Clay tiles are also fire and moisture-resistant, making them an excellent eco-flooring option for kitchens, bathrooms, and outdoor spaces.

 14. Recycled Plastic Composite Flooring

-Here’s a tip, look for a respectable flooring brand to get the best eco-flooring options for your home.
+Rubber flooring also provides good sound insulation and a comfortable surface for walking or exercising.
+Look for a respectable flooring brand to get the best eco-friendly flooring options for your home.

 6 Factors to Consider When Choosing the Right Eco-Friendly Flooring

-Understanding the best eco-friendly flooring options is one of the best steps, but it’s also important to consider different factors like budget design preferences.
+Understanding the best eco-friendly flooring options is crucial, but it’s also important to consider various factors, such as budget and design preferences.
 Here are six factors to consider:

 1. Room Function and Suitability